What to expect when attending a meeting at “We are the Ekklesia” devotional gatherings

 We want people to study the focus Scriptures for the that week before coming to the routine regular gathering.
 In a traditional Church, you get a sermon on Sunday, and then you get into small groups to discuss it during the week.
 For us, we do not want want to devote ourselves to thinking deeply about the Group Elders’ words but instead the inspired word of God that we read for our selves at home.
 We don’t want the believers in our groups to become dependent on how we preach the Scriptures.
 Rather, we believe that if you have the Spirit of God in you, you are able to read Scripture yourself, and as a body we can wrestle with the meaning of Scripture together to develop a better understanding of God’s Word in agreement.

 Group Elders don’t preach sermons at our gatherings.
-If Group Elders feel very strongly about a particular focus scripture and want to bring a message about it to the Regular Gathering, they can teach teach on the focus scriptures for that week.
+If Group Elders feel very strongly about a particular focus scripture and want to bring a message about it to the Regular Gathering, they can give a brief teaching (10 to 15 minutes) on the focus scriptures for that week.
 But the teachings will be timed so that they do not take all of the meeting time up.
 Group Elders shouldn’t be the ones speaking the majority of the time in our gatherings.
-If they do, it subconsciously teaches people that they don’t have as much to offer to the group and we then begin to replicate the traditional Church format.
-The role of the Group Elders is to ask really good questions to stimulate the group to thinking about the Scriptures as well as teach one another throughout the discussion.
+If they do, it subconsciously teaches people that they don’t have as much to offer to the group and that will transfer to the next group when we multiply and then we begin to replicate the traditional Church format.
+The role of the Group Elders is to ask really good questions to stimulate the group to get the group thinking about the Scriptures as well as being a point of oversight and guidance for the group to make sure that the gathering stays on strack and that the group remains productive.
 We really want to get the body involved in being able to bring something to contribute in our Ekklesia gatherings.
 Make sure each person in your group understands this.
 If you’ve spent time with the Lord all week, meditating on His Word, you should have something to offer that would be beneficial to the body.

 Prayer Gatherings

 The same principle applies in our times of corporate prayer.
 We want to see people come into prayer gatherings desiring to see God use them to build up the body and bless the others in the meeting.
-We recommend trying to hold back from creating a strict format for prayer gatherings.
+We recommend trying to steer clear from creating a strict format for prayer gatherings so that they are more spirit lead than program lead.
 We want to allow the Holy Spirit the ability to direct the meeting by using anyone in the meeting as He sees fit.
 In 1 Corinthians 14, Paul talks about someone having a hymn, another a tongue, and another having a prophecy, and all these should be done in proper order in the gatherings.
 Biblical gatherings have the element of different people participating and God speaking through different people.
 In typical Church meetings, leaders often feel like they need to control or dictate every minute of a gathering.
 Our Group Elders need to create space for the Spirit of the Lord to move, while not letting things get out of control or unbalanced and chaotic.

 The leaders should guide and direct, but not control the prayer meeting which could stifle the Holy Spirit from moving the group in the direction that the Lord wants it to go in.
 The Ekklesia is not waiting for the Group Elders to discern what the Holy Spirit is saying or doing.
 Rather, everyone is discerning, looking to build up the body.
 Paul writes in Ephesians 4 that the body “grows and builds itself up in love, as each part does its work”.
 Our growth is connected to everyone working to build each other up.
 Since that is true, we believe it is important to focus on creating that sort of culture in our gatherings.